Do you want to learn about some of the best smith machine shoulder exercises to include it in your workouts for a stronger, better-looking shoulder.

 - Free-weight presses require the most help from shoulder stabilizer muscle groups.
 This helps strengthen muscles that are often difficult to target, such as the rotator cuff, which can make you stronger and less susceptible to injuries.

 - The Smith machine relies on fewer stabilizer muscles, but this benefit comes with the tradeoff that smaller, weaker muscles will not interfere with your strength.
-This means you can lift heavier weight.
+This means you can lift heavier weights.

 - Even though the free-weight barbell shoulder workout is your go-to exercise for building muscle, switch between the two exercises regularly to get the best of both worlds.

-- Don’t rely exclusively on the Smith machine; otherwise, your stabilizer muscle groups will become weaker, leaving you weaker in the long run and at a greater risk for a shoulder injury.
+- Don’t rely exclusively on the Smith machine; otherwise, your stabilizer muscle groups will weaken, eventually putting you at a greater risk for a shoulder injury.

 There are many benefits to using the Smith machine for shoulder workouts.
-The Smith machine shoulder exercises tend to be safer because it requires less balance.
+The Smith machine shoulder exercises are safer because they require less balance.
 Plus, you can use the safety stops or rack the weight if you get stuck.

 Takeaways

-You can perform numerous shoulder exercises with the Smith machine that can build muscle and strength.
-The constant tension placed on your muscles through a range of motion, allowing progressive overload to take place, leading to strength and muscle gains.
+You can perform numerous shoulder exercises with the Smith machine to build muscle and strength.

 Some exercisers will go their entire lives without training on a Smith machine.
-They are convinced that the Smith machine will cause injury, despite never having used one.
+They think the Smith machine will hurt them, even though they have never used it before.